millanp95/DeLUCS/README.md

 ### 1. Build the dataset:
-	* Input: Folders with the sequences in FASTA format
-	* Output : file in the form (label,sequence,accession)

   ```
   	python build_dp.py --data_path=<PATH_sequence_folder>
   ```
+ * Input: Folders with the sequences in FASTA format
+ * Output : file in the form (label,sequence,accession)

 ### 2. Compute the pairs.
-	* Input: file in the form (label,sequence,accession)
-	* Output : file in the form of (pairs, x_test, y_test).

   ```
 	python get_pairs.py --data_path=<PATH_pickle_dataset> --k=6 --modify='mutation' --output=<PATH_output_file>
   ```
+  * Input: file in the form (label,sequence,accession)
+  * Output : file in the form of (pairs, x_test, y_test).

 ### 3. Train the model.

-For training DeLUCS to cluster your own data:
+* For training DeLUCS to cluster your own data:
 ```
 python TrainDeLUCS.py --data_dir=<PATH_of_computed_mimics> --out_dir=<OUTPURDIR>
 ```

-   * Input: Pickle file with the mimics.
+   ** Input: Pickle file with the mimics.
-   * Output : Pickle file with the cluster assignments for each sequence.
+   ** Output : Pickle file with the cluster assignments for each sequence.

 For testing the performance of DeLUCS with your own data (Labels Available)